boddenberg-it/croni/README.md

 ```
 alias croni="[PATH_JOBS_REPO]/croni.sh $@"
 ```
-might be helpful to execute jobs from any directory.
+might be useful to execute jobs from any directory.

-### What's next?
+## What's next?

 Basically, it's a hacky prototype.
 It would be interesting to (re)write croni properly in python to build a basis to go towards a "mature" CI server, but this depends on the feedback.
 Personally, it's a handy cronjob presenter and handler.